The City of Abilene Offers a few different Economic Incentives for eligible businesses.

 All Incentives with the exception of the NRP are subject to City Commission Approval.

-If you are interested in learning more about development incentives with the City of Abilene, please contact Chuck Scott with the Dickinson County Economic Development Corporation at 785-200-3518.
+If you are interested in learning more about development incentives with the City of Abilene, please contact the Dickinson County Economic Development Corporation at 785-200-3518.

 Ad Valorem Tax Abatements